Top Toxic Tort Lawyer Philadelphia

 • Tobacco - lung cancer, respiratory illness

-Who Can Be Held Liable In A Toxic Tort Lawsuit?
+Who Can Be Held Liable In A Toxic Exposure Case?

-In toxic exposure lawsuits, several parties may be held accountable for injuries, depending on the situation.
+Several parties may be held accountable for injuries in toxic exposure lawsuits depending on the situation.
 Some of those parties include:

-Property owner – Premises liability law requires that property owners keep their properties free from dangers, including hazardous chemicals.
-If they fail to do so, they may be held liable for injuries the hazards caused.
+Property owner — Premises liability law requires that property owners keep their properties free from dangers, including hazardous chemicals.
+If they fail to do so, they may be held liable for injuries caused by the hazards.

-Employer – If there is toxic exposure in a workplace, a workers' compensation claim may be filed.
-However, there may be an option to file a third-party claim for the injury.
+Employer — A workers' compensation claim may be filed if toxic exposure occurs in a workplace.
+However, a third-party claim for the injury may also be an option.
 Toxic exposure lawyers can help determine whether this is a valid option.

 Contractor — If a contractor is negligent while performing work in a homeowner’s home, and someone is injured due to exposure to toxins, the contractor may have a claim brought against them.